-If your child is coming to Children’s for a surgery, procedure, or hospital stay, you will have some things to take care of beforehand.
+If your child is coming to Seattle Children’s for a surgery, procedure, or hospital stay, you will have some things to take care of before you come.

 Check with your insurance company to see if you need a second opinion for planned or elective surgery.